Empirical Evaluation of a 28 GHz Antenna Array on a 5G Mobile Phone Using a Body Phantom: Human Body Phantoms

-The accurate numerical human model shown in \cite{Heino19_EuCAP} and \cite{mikko_heino_2019_3249975} was used as basis for creating a simplified physical human phantom.
-We take the diameters, the pose and the phone tilt angle from the accurate human model but the shapes needs to be simplified to ensure manufacturability of the phantom.
+The numerical human model shown in \cite{Heino19_EuCAP} and \cite{mikko_heino_2019_3249975} was used as basis for creating a simplified physical human phantom.
+We take the diameters, the pose and the phone tilt angle from the numerical human model but the shapes needs to be simplified to ensure manufacturability of the phantom.
+The analysis of the near-field effects that the hand would have on antenna characteristics is out of the scope of this paper.
+Therefore, the designed handgrip ensures a separation of wavelength between phantom hand and antenna array.
 The phantom consists of hexagonal pillar shaped head and torso and rectangular arm and hand palm pieces.
 The hand palm is a rectangular box with an immersion for the mobile phone chassis equipped with antenna array.
 The base material of the inner parts of the phantom is Styrofoam, and a wooden pole in the center connects the head to the torso.
 Styrofoam is chosen because it is light, unyielding and is relatively easy to shape.
 The skin material is added on all surfaces of the Styrofoam structure except for the bottom where the mechanical connection to the measurement tower is implemented.
 Dimensions of the torso and head of the phantom are $330 \times 250 \times 720$~mm and $180 \times 150 \times 220$~mm (length, width, height), respectively.
 The hand palm is a rectangular box with dimensions $190 \times 50 \times 85$~mm and the immersion is $100 \times 20 \times 85$~mm.
 The arm is made from a $430 \times 300 \times 100$~mm rectangular piece of Styrofoam.
 The palm is attached to the arm with a $20^\circ$ tilt angle from the arm orientation, as illustrated in Fig.~\ref{fig:phantom} with dimensions.
 The tilt ensures a realistic position of the phone with respect to the head.
+The 3D model of this Styrofoam structure of hexagonal body phantom can be found from \cite{vaha_savo_lauri_2021_4558779}.